-The principal staff member of the CCHA is the President/Chief Executive Officer (CEO), hired and appointed by the board of commissioners.
-The President/CEO is directly responsible for carrying out the policies established by the commissioners and is delegated the responsibility for hiring, training and supervising the remainder of the CCHA's staff in order to manage the day-to-day operations to ensure compliance with federal and state laws and directives for the programs managed..
-In addition, the President/CEO's duties include budgeting and financial planning for the agency.
+The principal staff member of the CCHA is the executive director (ED), hired and appointed by the board of commissioners.
+The executive director is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training and supervising the CCHA staff in order to manage the day-to-day operations of the CCHA.
+The executive director is responsible for ensuring compliance with federal and state laws and directives for the programs managed.
+In addition, the executive director's duties include budgeting and financial planning for the agency.

 1-I.C.
-CCHA's MISSION
+CCHA MISSION